kubernetes/website/docs/concepts/architecture/nodes.md

 node unreachable or not ready.
 See [this documentation](/docs/concepts/configuration/taint-and-toleration) for details about `NoExecute` taints and the alpha feature.

-Since Kubernetes 1.8 NodeController may be made responsible for creating taints represeting Node Conditions.
-This is an alpha feature as of 1.8.
+Starting in version 1.8, the node controller can be made responsible for creating taints that represent Node conditions.
+This is an alpha feature of version 1.8.

 ### Self-Registration of Nodes